jeffreyhanson/raptr/cran-comments.md

 * Possibly mis-spelled words in DESCRIPTION: prioritizations (14:67, 16:29)

   _The appearance of this note can be attributed to two reasons.
 First, this is my first submission to CRAN.
 Second, the spell-checker used does not recognize the "prioritizations" as a word.
 This is a commonly used word in conservation science, [for instance it is present in the title of this paper](http://onlinelibrary.wiley.com/doi/10.1111/acv.12222/full), and not a mis-spelled word._

 * checking package dependencies ...
 NOTE
   package suggested but not available for checking: 'gurobi', 'rgurobi'

-  _As previously mentioned, this package depends heavily on the gurobi software platform.
+  _This package depends heavily on the gurobi software platform.
 Below, I have included my comments regarding this note in the initial submission._

   _The installation instructions for both of these packages are contained in this package's description._

   _The 'gurobi' R package is an R package that is distributed along with the gurobi program.
 It would not be practical to use another R package (eg. lpSolveAPI) because non-commercial exact algorithm solvers cannot solve even moderately sized problems in a feasible amount of time.
 Several existing R packages on CRAN use the gurobi R package (eg. cherry, DESP)._

   _The 'rgurobi' provides additional functionality not contained in the gurobi package.
 This is a package I have written and placed on github.
 This package offers additional functionality.
 Note that users cannot install rgurobi package without the gurobi program already having been installed on their system because it contains compiled code that uses header files distributed with the program.
 Thus the rgurobi package cannot be submitted to CRAN._

 * checking installed package size ...
 NOTE installed size is  7.9Mb sub-directories of 1Mb or more: